luannguyenkhoa/financial-assistant/README.md

 ## Warning:
 - If you run the app on macos locally, you should disable `pysqlite3-binary` from requirements.txt file before running pip install.
+- GPT-4 cost is insane, just give some tries to get to know how it works.
+The cost-effective and optimized agent will be pushed in next versions.

 ## Running
 ```shell